antonum/RedisFHIR/README.md

 ![RedisInsight FHIR Tutorial](RedisInsight/RedisInsight.png)

-The following commands should all this tutorial to the list of tutorials, avaliable in RedisInsight.
+The following commands should add this Redis FHIR tutorials to the list of tutorials, avaliable in RedisInsight.
+Note: these steps are tested on Mac/Bash and requres `jq`.

 ```bash
 #copy tutorial .md file to the RedisInsight directory